Shopify/maintenance_tasks/README.md

 This ensures that new migrations are installed and run as well.

-**What if I've deleted my previous Maintenance Task migrations?**
+**What if I’ve deleted my previous Maintenance Task migrations?**

 The install command will attempt to reinstall these old migrations and migrating the database will cause problems.
-Use `bin/rails maintenance_tasks:install:migrations` to copy the gem's migrations to your `db/migrate` folder.
+Use `bin/rails maintenance_tasks:install:migrations` to copy the gem’s migrations to your `db/migrate` folder.
 Check the release notes to see if any new migrations were added since your last gem upgrade.
 Ensure that these are kept, but remove any migrations that already ran.